Castelmola seen from the Greek Theatre of Taormina

 Palazzo Corvaja stands on the site of the Roman Forum and it was built by incorporating an Arab tower which protected the northern entrance to the town.
 Its eastern side is the result of an early XVth century enlargement.
 The band under the windows is decorated with sentences making reference to some of the cardinal and theological virtues.

 Palazzo Corvaja - southern side

 In 1282, as a result of the Sicilian Vespers, the throne of Sicily was offered to Peter III, King of Aragon.
 In 1295 it passed to a cadet son of the king.
-His descendants were not also kings of Aragon and they often set their court at Castello Ursino in Catania.
+His descendants were not also kings of Aragon and they often set their court in Castello Ursino in Catania.
 In the early XVth century they utilized Palazzo Corvaja as a summer residence and for convening a meeting of the Sicilian Parliament, which was composed of feudal lords, high prelates and representatives of the main towns.

 The building housed the offices of a judge in the XIIIth century and most likely because of this use the staircase in the courtyard was decorated with reliefs depicting the Creation of Eve, the Original Sin and the Expulsion of Eden, the first example of crime punishment.
 In 1538 the palace was bought by the Corvaja, a family from Messina.

 (left) Porta Catania; (right) 1440 coat of arms of the Kings of Sicily and a representation of the walls and gates of Taormina.
 The coat of arms of the Aragonese Kings of Sicily was made up of the vertical stripes of the House of Aragon and of the eagles of the House of Swabia, that of Holy Roman Emperor Frederick II, whose granddaughter married King Peter III of Aragon